PyTorch¶

 GPU basic example¶

-The job script assumes a virtual environment pytorchenv
+The job script assumes a virtual environment pytorch_env

 containing the